 Investigates topics in logic, basic algebra, geometry, and ad trigonometry.
 Optional topics may include personal financial management, graph theory, and voting and apportionment.
 Prerequisites: one year of high school algebra.
 Note: MATH 1140 is not a prerequisite of MATH 1150 and MATH 1150 can be taken prior to MATH 1140.
-Fall, Spring, and Summer, 3 bours lecture and discussion.
-3 credits.
+Spring and Summer, 3 hours lecture and discussion, 3 credits.
 MATH 1155 Pre-Calculus: Designed to prepare students for calculus.
 Investigates fundamentals of analytical geometry, conic sections, and functions: polynomial, rational, exponential, logarithmic, and trigonometric.
 Prerequisites: two years of high school algebra or MATH 1125 with a "C" or better, or consent of the instructor.
 (Not open to students who have passed Calculus courses with a "C" or better.)
 Fall, Spring and Summer, 4 hours lecture and discussion, 4 credits.
 MATH 2110 Mathematics Throughout History: Investigates the history of mathematics, reviews contributions by various cultures, and ponders famous mathematical problems.
 Topics to be chosen from include ancient mathematics, mathematics in Greece, medieval China, and India, medieval Europe, mathematics of Islam, and mathematics around the world.
 Prerequisite: two years of high school algebra or MATH 1125 with a "C" or better.
 Fall and Spring, 3 credits, 3 hours lecture and discussion.
 MATH 2115 Statistics: Introduces frequency distributions and graphs, measures of central tendency and variation, counting techniques, probability, binomial distribution, normal distribution, confidence intervals, hypothesis testing, correlation, and regression.
 Emphasizes practical applications.
 Prerequisites: two years of high school algebra.
 Fall, Spring and Summer; 3 hours lecture and discussion, and laboratory work MATH 2120/PSYC 2140 Statistics for the Social Sciences: Introduces the analysis of data using descriptive and inferential statistics, including: central tendency, variability, and distribution shape; correlation, regression, and chi-square; and t-tests and ANOVA.
 Sampling error, hypothesis testing, significance levels, Type I Error, Type II Error, and power will be discussed.
 Prerequisites: PSYC 1110 and MATH 1125 or equivalent.
-4 credit hours, 4 contact hours.
+4 credit bours, 4 contact bours.
 MATH 2150 Calculus I: Investigates inequalities, limit theorems, continuity, derivatives of rational functions, chain rule, related rates, relative and absolute extrema, graphical and verbal applications, the fundamental theorems of calculus, area between curves, and the central conics.
-Prerequisites: four years of high school mathematics including Algebra II and Trigonometry, MATH 1155 with a grade of "C" or better.
-Fall, Spring and Summer, MATH 2155 Calculus II: Investigates differentiation, anti-differentiation, definite and indefinite integrals, parametric equations, arc length, polar coordinates, infinite series, Taylor series, techniques of integration of various functions: inverse, logarithmic, exponential, trigonometric, and hyperbolic.
+Prerequisites: four years of high school mathematics including Algebra II and Trigonometry or MATH 1155 with a grade of "C" or better.
+Fall, Spring and Summer, 4 hours lecture and discussion, 4 credits.
+MATH 2155 Calculus II: Investigates differentiation, anti-differentiation, definite and indefinite integrals, parametric equations, arc length, polar coordinates, infinite series, Taylor series, techniques of integration of various functions: inverse, logarithmic, exponential, trigonometric, and hyperbolic.
 Prerequisites: MATH 2150 with a grade of "C" or better.
 Fall and Spring, 4 hours lecture and discussion, 4 credits.
 MATH 3110 Communications in Mathematics: Introduces the student to the use of verbal language to communicate their thoughts, extend their thinking, and understand mathematical concepts.
 Written language will also be used to explain, reason, and process thinking.
-Open to Math Ed majors, math minors, and those needing a free elective. \$50 fee, 3 hours lecture and discussion, 3 credits.
+Open to Math Ed majors, math minors, and those needing a free elective.
+Fall, \$50 fee, 3 hours lecture and discussion, 3 credits.
 MATH 3113 Linear Algebra: Investigates vector spaces, applications to line and plane geometry, linear equations and matrices, similar matrices, linear transformations, eigenvalues, determinants and quadratic forms.
-Prerequisite: MATH 2155.
+Prerequisite: MATH 2150.
 Spring, 3 hour lecture and discussion, 3 credits.
 MATH 3115 Discrete Mathematics:

 Introduces some basic concepts of finite algebraic structures.
 Topics include logic, sets, induction, relations, functions, recursion, and an introduction to graphs.
-Prerequisite: MATH 3113.
+Prerequisites: four years of high school mathematics including Algebra II and Trigonometry or MATH 1155 with a grade of "C" or better.
 Fall, 3 hours lecture and discussion, 3 credits.
 MATH 3120 Statistics and Research: